Birth Control Hormones: The Shot

 - The shot doesn't contain estrogen.
 So you can use it if you don't want to take estrogen or can't take estrogen because you have certain health problems or concerns.

-What are the disadvantages of the shot?
+What are the disadvantages of using the birth control shot?

 - The shot doesn't protect against sexually transmitted infections (STIs), such as herpes or HIV/AIDS.
 If you aren't sure if your sex partner might have an STI, use a condom to protect against disease.